 A student may qualify for an exemption due to one of the following reasons:

 - Medical: Student has a medical condition with severe dietary restrictions which prohibits the student from eating foods served on campus.
 Students applying for this exemption must meet with the Tiger Dining dietitian and be registered with Accessibility.
 A student who lives on campus with a medical condition that severely restricts his/her diet may request a medical dining plan reduction, instead (see dining plan reduction info above).

-- Away From Campus: Students are automatically meal plan when they receive course credit.
+- Away From Campus: Students are automatically assigned a meal plan when they enroll in a class that provides course credit.
 Students participating in the following programs may find a dining plan charge on their eBill even though their course does not meet on Auburn’s main campus: internships, full-semester study abroad, distance learning (online classes), or co-op work rotations.